-Mentoring – Earnings from a university development program for music.
+Mentoring – Earnings from a university development program for music

-It is in leading position in the Alliance for Teaching, which includes numerous other organizations, including the BMBF (Federal Ministry of Education and Research), is in charge of it.
-In the “Teaching-high-n” (Teaching) program, universities with the same subject areas are networked, and their exponents are invited as teams to a cross-functional exchange of expertise.
-These specialist programs aim to promote the development of teaching at the respective universities.
+It is in leading position in the Alliance for Teaching, to which numerous other organizations up to the BMBF (Federal Ministry of Education and Research) belong.
+In the “LehreN” program, universities with the same subject areas are networked and their exponents are invited as teams to take part in a cross-locational exchange of expertise.
+These specialized programs aim to promote the development of teaching at the respective universities

-Artistic Teaching – Music Program
+Artistic Teaching – Specialized Program Music

 Mentoring as a paradigm for the teaching of the artistic

-Christiane Iven, Hans-Ulrich Schaefer-Lembeck
+Christiane Iven, Hans-Ulrich Schäfer-Lembeck